Leen-cloud/AndroidAssignment/README.md

 **Home Screen:** This screen fetches and displays a list of todos from a remote Api and also store the data in room database and second time it get the data from the local db directly without calling the api.

-**Detail Screen:** It shows detailed information of a selected todo item on home screen.
+**Detail Screen:** Tap on any todo item to navigate to the Detail screen and view more information about the selected item.

 **Architecture:** MVVM with clean architecture.

 **Test Cases:** Test cases are also covered for view model and repository.

-**Technology used:** Kotlin, Compose, state/cold flow coroutines, Retrofit, Dagger Hilt, Mockito library.
+**Technology used:** Kotlin programming language, Jetpack Compose, State/cold flow coroutines, Retrofit, Dagger Hilt, Mockito library.